osisoft/PI-Adapter/V1.4/Configuration/configure-a-network-proxy.md

 ## HTTPS forward proxy

 For the adapter to use an HTTPS forward proxy while egressing, configure the `https_proxy` environment variable.
-The value of this environment variable must contain the URL of the proxy server, beginning with `http`.
+The value of this environment variable must contain the URL of the proxy server beginning with `http`.
 The format of the string is `[user[:password]@]http://hostname[:port]`.

 ### HTTPS proxy environment variable

 Parameter| Required | Description
 ---------|----------|---------
- `user` | Optional| The user name for the HTTPS forward proxy.
- `password` | Optional | The password for the HTTPS forward proxy specified user name.
+ `user` | Optional| The user name for the HTTPS forward proxy `password` | Optional | The password for the HTTPS forward proxy specified user name.
 If you specify `user`, `password` remains optional.
  `port` | Optional | If you do not specify `port`, the default `80` is used.